 I completely agree with literature-lovers who always complain that movie adaptations of books are disappointing.
 I believe they have a very valid and profound point.
-Any filmmaker who is honest knows that well written books have much more space and detail in which to tell stories and develop characters than any film ever could.
+Any movie maker who is honest knows that well written books have much more space and detail in which to tell stories and develop characters than any movie ever could.
 Any honest actor knows that acting and dialogue when seen live in a good play is much more entertaining and absorbing than on a movie screen.
 I do personally like storytelling, characters, and acting but I could do without them.
 What I love about cinema are the techniques of sound and cinematography and montage which I cannot get in books or plays or anything else.
 Anyone who cannot appreciate reading books and watching plays can stay home watching TV or they can look at graphic novels and comic books.
 There is no reason for them to watch movies or make movies.

 I know that cinema can be so much more than a illustration subordinate to literally representing other things in a derivative copying of other art forms.
-Movies can be so much better than just an inferior form of storytelling or theatre for people that are too impatient to read books and watch plays.
+Movies can be so much better than just an inferior form of storytelling or theatre for people that are too impatient and lazy to read books and watch plays.

 I love what is cinematic and storytelling inherently is not cinematic; it is literary, oral, verbal, text.
 Acting and dialogue is not cinematic; it is theatrical.
 For my movies, I will only use material that is inherently cinematic.

-I have also heard a small group of “visual music” filmmakers, digital video artists, and computer animators, a dozen or so in number, refer to their films and video pieces as a form of storytelling.
+I have also heard a small group of “visual music” celluloid artists, digital video artists, and computer animators, a dozen or so in number, refer to their films and video pieces as a form of storytelling.
 I think they are usually referring to the fact that there are certain symphonies that are “programmatic music” and are based on a story.
 This ignores the fact that those are only one of many kinds of symphonies.
-Even programmatic music includes pieces that are based on other kinds of extra-musical subjects that are not stories, like places in the world(an example would be Felix Mendelssohn’s masterpiece “Fingal’s Cave”) or some are based on philosophical concepts like Richard Strauss’ “Also Sprach Zarathustra” and Beethoven’s 9th, or other subjects like Gustav Holst’s “Planets”, or some are just inspired by certain kinds of images generally-speaking like Beethoven’s 6th “pastoral” symphony (Beethoven was inspired by images of beautiful peaceful country life) But all other kinds of symphonies, the majority, are pure music, absolute music.
+Even programmatic music includes pieces that are based on other kinds of extra-musical subjects that are not stories, like places in the world(an example would be Felix Mendelssohn’s masterpiece “Fingal’s Cave”) or some are based on philosophical concepts like Richard Strauss’ “Also Sprach Zarathustra” and Beethoven’s 9th, or other subjects like Gustav Holst’s “Planets”, or some are just inspired by certain kinds of images generally-speaking like Beethoven’s 6th “pastoral” symphony (Beethoven was inspired by images of beautiful peaceful country life).
+But all other kinds of symphonies, the majority, are pure music, absolute music.
 They are not supposed to refer to anything outside of themselves; they are just a musical experience of melodies, harmonies, and orchestrations of instruments for their own pleasure and nothing else.
 Whatever feelings, emotions, and moods from his life that the composer may be inspired by are transformed and translated into the unique language and form of music that creates an emotional experience that would not exist, and could not be felt in this life, were it not for the existence of the man-made, artificial sounds of the instruments and the orchestra.